-The browse button can be used to browse to the location of the ATR list file.
-This file has to be in .csv format.
-Specific instructions on how to construct the .csv file will be described in Section 3.
+The browse button can be used to browse the location of the ATR list csv file.
+This file has to be in csv format.
 The user also has the option to copy and paste the location of the file in the box.

 2.0 INITIAL SETUP & INSTALLATION